Infinite-color randomly reinforced urns with dominant colors: First-order convergence

 \end{proposition}

-We now consider the opposite extreme case of a strictly increasing $w$ function on $\mathbb{X}=[0,1]$.
-Then ``$1$'' is the only dominant color and we show that the predictive and the empirical distributions converge weakly on a set of probability one to a probability measure degenerate at ``$1$''.
-Still, the probability of drawing a {\em non}-dominant color may not vanish.
+The next result concerns the opposite extreme case of a strictly increasing $w$ function on $\mathbb{X}=[0,1]$.
+Then ``$1$'' is the only dominant color and we show that the predictive and the empirical distributions converge weakly with probability one to a probability measure degenerate at ``$1$''.
+Even so, the probability of drawing a {\em non}-dominant color may not vanish.

 \begin{proposition} Let $\mathbb{X}=[0,1]$ and $(X_n)_{n\geq 1}$ be a DPS with a continuous and strictly increasing expected weight function $w$.
 Then, as $n\rightarrow\infty$, $\frac{1}{n}\sumN W_i\overset{a.s.}{\longrightarrow}w(1)$ and